Regularity, singularities and $h$-vector of graded algebras: Applications and examples

 In particular, if $I$ contains no elements of degree less than $l$, then $s_l \leq {e+l-1 \choose l}$.
 Moreover, if equality happens for any such $l$, then $R$ is Cohen-Macaulay. \end{corollary}

-\begin{remark} In \cite{KM}, it is established that for a monomial ideal $I$ (not necessarily square-free), the deficiency modules of $R=S/I$ satisfies the same regularity bounds as in Propositions \ref{p:koda} and \ref{sp}, so our main results above applied for this situation as well. \end{remark}
+\begin{remark} In \cite{KM}, it is established that for a monomial ideal $I$ (not necessarily square-free), the deficiency modules of $R=S/I$ satisfies the same regularity bounds as in Propositions \ref{p:koda} and \ref{sp}, so our main results above applied for this situation as well.
+It would be interesting to know if the conclusion of Theorem \ref{main0} holds replacing $R$ with $R_{\mathrm{red}}=S/\sqrt{I}$ in the assumptions (1) and (2): we note that, if $R_{\mathrm{red}}$ is a Du Bois singularity (which is more restrictive than asking that $\Proj R$ is Du Bois) in characteristic 0 or $R$ is $F$-pure in positive characteristic, then, using Proposition \ref{algSl} $R_{\mathrm{red}}$ satisfies $(S_r)$ whenever $R$ does by \cite[Remark 2.4 (2) and (3)]{DDS}.
+In the next proposition we point out a case where we can apply recent vanishing theorems obtained in \cite{BBLSZ}. \end{remark}